 “Yeah,” Carrie said reluctantly, “I’d be lying if I said I didn’t know.”

-“So you got some other reason for staying then?” the stranger asked mildly.
+“So you got some other reason for staying then?”
+Eisenhower asked mildly.

-Carrie held her breath for a moment, and then she said: “Let’s just say that I’ve got lots of reasons … For example, there was this guy I was with.
-He wasn’t Hulk-sized like Jonah, and much more intelligent.
-But he was just as bad company, maybe worse.
+Carrie held her breath for a moment, and then she said.
+“Let’s just say that I’ve got lots of reasons … For example, there was this guy I was with.
+He was just as bad company as Jonah, maybe worse.
 Then there was the … snow, a lot of booze, and a lot of other guys who were bad company, too.
 I don’t feel like talking about it, but that’s what it’s about.
 And I should never have been in it.”

 She hesitated.
 Something suddenly stung in her throat.
 “I should have been better than that,” she then managed to say through firm lips.
 “I should not have let them treat me like … There’s no excuse.
 Not for that.”

 “You do?”
 Carrie smiled weakly at his attempt to show sympathy.